DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

-self-taught artist is someone who lacks the skills considered the standard within a particular art world and ‘connotes an absence of rules for the artist to follow, a lack of familiarity with ‘proper’ ways of solving certain aesthetic problems.’[^06chapter5_38] So although he had no formal training, Liss was clearly familiar with both cinematic rules and how to apply them to develop his work and increase viewership.
+self-taught artist is someone who lacks the skills considered the standard within a particular art world and ‘connotes an absence of rules for the artist to follow, a lack of familiarity with ‘proper’ ways of solving certain aesthetic problems.’[^06chapter5_38] Although he had no formal training, Liss was clearly familiar with both cinematic rules and how to apply them to develop his work and increase viewership.
 For example, at the end of *Theory: Practice*, Liss uses denouement to conclude his